iltranqui/learn_anything/TimeSeries/Stationarity/Stationarity.md

 * H = 0 indicates rejection of the unit-root null or there is a unit root for the series  -> The series is nonstationary.

 In summary, the KPSS test is used to test for stationarity with a trend, the ADF test is used to test for stationarity with a stochastic trend or unit root, and the PP test is used to test for stationarity with a stochastic trend or unit root, but is less sensitive to the choice of lag length.
 The choice of which test to use depends on the suspected nature of the time series and the specific hypothesis being tested.
+So you don't need to check them all, but only amongst certain tests, depending on the situation.

 # Stationarizing methods